Skip to content

 • TPM (Trusted Platform Module) attestation of the IMA measurement log

-• TEE (Trusted Execution Environment) trustworthiness to ensure the instance is running on secure hardware using encrypted memory
+• TEE (Trusted Execution Environment) attestation to ensure the instance is running on secure hardware with encrypted memory

 simple verification flow